-Plants have been utilized by people from ancient times for different purposes such as preparing traditional remedies for various ailments, fodder for construction. livestock and Ethnobotany is considered as potentially the most authoritative approach to study plants as natural assets and their administration by local people.
-Other than documenting medicinal uses of local plants, ethnobotanical knowledge helps taxonomists. ecologists, pharmacologists, wildlife managers and conservation organizationsin efforts their for improving the wealth of area $^{20}$ .
+Plants have been utilized by people from ancient times for different purposes such as preparing traditional remedies for various ailments, fodder for construction19. livestock Ethnobotany considered as potentially the most authoritative approach to study plants as natural assets and their administration by local people.
+Other than documenting medicinal uses of local plants, ethnobotanical knowledge taxonomists. helps ecologists, pharmacologists, wildlife managers and conservation organizationsin their efforts for improving the wealth of area20.